 Over the years, we’ve received several phone calls from customers asking if solar screens will help prevent their vinyl siding or artificial grass from melting.
 The quick answer is yes, a solar screen will certainly solve that problem.
-But let’s talk a little bit about how this melting problem happens.
+But let’s talk a little bit about how this vinyl siding melting problem happens.

 Depending on how your home or building is configured, as the sun moves across the sky on a sunny day, sunlight hits your windows and some of the light will reflect off.
 This sunlight reflection is particularly exaggerated if you have a low E coating on your windows.